Multi-Type Preference Learning: Empowering Preference-Based Reinforcement Learning with Equal Preferences: INTRODUCTION

-However, existing methods predominantly optimize reward functions using explicit preferences ($\sigma_1 \succ \sigma_0$).
-This oversight neglects the possibility that teachers frequently exhibit equal preferences ($\sigma_0 \simeq \sigma_1$) when faced with similar action behaviors.
-As illustrated in Fig. \ref{fig_equal_preference_proportion}, there is a significant proportion of equal preferences provided by simulated teachers across various tasks.
-This prevalence suggests that addressing equal preferences is essential for enhancing feedback efficiency and improving overall learning performance.
-Neglecting equal preferences may prevent the agent from grasping the teacher's understanding of the tasks, leading to wasted information.
-This study seeks to explore methods that incorporate both explicit and equal preferences, thereby filling a critical gap in the current literature.
 In this work, we introduce the Equal Preference Learning Task, which encourages the neural network to produce similar reward value predictions when the behaviors of two agents are labeled as equal preferences.
 This approach enables agents to learn directly from equal preferences.
 Furthermore, inspired by the concept of multi-task learning \cite{12-MTLsurvey}, we propose Multi-Type Preference Learning (MTPL), which learns from both equal preferences and explicit preferences simultaneously.
-This approach enhances the understanding of teacher feedback and improves the feedback efficiency of the PBRL method by treating these two types of learning as related tasks.
+This approach enhances the understanding of teacher feedback and improves the feedback efficiency of the PBRL method by treating these two types of learning as two tasks.
 Our core contributions are as follows: \begin{enumerate} \item We propose a novel PBRL method, MTPL, which learns simultaneously from both equal and explicit preferences.
-This method facilitates effective information sharing between related tasks, leading to a more comprehensive understanding of human feedback and improved feedback efficiency. \item We propose the Equal Preference Learning Task, which empowers agents to learn directly from equal preferences, enabling them to better extract and leverage the information in human feedback. \item The experiment results highlight the effectiveness of our approach in leveraging both equal and explicit preferences to enhance performance.
+This method leads to a more comprehensive understanding of human feedback and improved feedback efficiency. \item We propose the Equal Preference Learning Task, which empowers agents to learn directly from equal preferences, enabling them to better extract and leverage the information in human feedback. \item The experiment results highlight the effectiveness of our approach in leveraging both equal and explicit preferences to enhance performance.
 Specifically, the average performance across eight tasks increased by \(27.34\%\).
-Notably, in two tasks with a limited number of explicit preferences, we observed substantial improvements: a \(40,490\%\) increase in \(Point\_mass\_easy\) and a \(3,188\%\) increase in \(Hopper\_hop\). \end{enumerate} Finally, we outline the structure of the paper: Section 2 reviews related work, Section 3 presents the problem setting in PBRL, Section 4 describes our proposed method, Section 5 details the experimental setup and results, and Section 6 discusses potential future research directions.
+Notably, in two tasks with a limited number of explicit preferences, we observe substantial improvements: a $40,490\%$ increase in \(Point\_mass\_easy\) and a \(3,188\%\) increase in \(Hopper\_hop\). \end{enumerate}